 This can contribute to expand more EDR information at the cruising altitudes in the world, which is helpful to provide more opportunities to objectively evaluate the turbulence forecast system with lower-frequency QAR and/or other in situ aircraft observation data such as ADS-B in the future.
 The results in the case studies also strongly suggest that the observed EDR estimates derived from different wind components such as U, V, and W can show different characteristics depending on the potential sources of atmospheric turbulence in the cruising altitudes (UTLS).
-This is of interest because it can provide a basic information for the classification of the recent in situ EDR from the aircraft-based observation (ABO) data that are useful for producing a better climatology of upper-level turbulence and turbulence forecast systems (e.g., Sharman et al., 2006; Kim et al., 2011, 2018, 2019a, 2021c; Kim and Chun, 2016; Sharman and Pearson, 2017).
+This is of interest because it can provide basic information for the classification of the recent in situ EDR from the aircraft-based observation (ABO) data that are useful for producing a better climatology of upper-level turbulence and turbulence forecast systems (e.g., Sharman et al., 2006; Kim et al., 2011, 2018; J.-H. Kim et al., 2019; S.-H. Kim et al., 2021; Kim and Chun, 2016; Sharman and Pearson, 2017).

-- This study does not tell that the different EDR methods show different characteristics of the observed EDR.
-When we used all available methods to estimate EDR using 1-Hz data, it is found that there is no significant difference depending on the different EDR methods.
+This study does not show that the different EDR methods show different characteristics of the observed EDR.
+When using all available methods to estimate EDR using 1 Hz data, it is found that there is no significant difference depending on the different EDR methods.
 However, this study emphasized that the different EDR values from various wind components (U, V, and W) show significantly different characteristics in the same EDR method.
-As shown in the current case analyses, the characteristics of the EDR observations from different wind components are highly depending on the sources (CIT, CAT, and MWT) of turbulence in the UTLS.
-This can be eventually useful for situational awareness of cruising aircraft and tactical - 20 avoidance for turbulence, and producing a better climatology of turbulence classification.
-For the situational awareness of cruising aircraft and tactical avoidance of turbulence, we found that the CAT and MWT cases occurred by large-scale (synoptic-scale) forcing have longer variations in the observed EDRs before and after the turbulence incident, while the CIT case triggered by a smaller scale mesoscale convective cell has an isolated (highly localized) peak of EDR.
-This feature could be useful for pilots to take more proactive action to turn on the seat belt sign before the CAT and MWT are expected to happen. - 25 If they consider that CAT is more likely to be concentrated in a shallow layer above or below the jet core (like a pancake), they can avoid these areas by only changing the altitudes for the CAT cases confirmed by strong U-wind variations in the onboard parameters.
+As shown in the current case analyses, the characteristics of the EDR observations from different wind components are highly dependent on the sources (CIT, CAT, and MWT) of turbulence in the UTLS.
+This can be eventually useful for situational awareness of cruising aircraft and tactical avoidance for turbulence, as well as producing a better climatology of turbulence classification.
+For the situational awareness of cruising aircraft and tactical avoidance of turbulence, we found that the CAT and MWT cases that occurred due to large-scale (synopticscale) forcing have longer variations in the observed EDRs before and after the turbulence incident, while the CIT case triggered by a smaller-scale mesoscale convective cell has an isolated (highly localized) peak of EDR.
+This feature could be useful for pilots to take more proactive action to turn on the seat belt sign before the CAT and MWT are expected to happen.
+If they consider that CAT is more likely to be concentrated in a shallow layer above or below the jet core (like a pancake), they can avoid these areas by only changing the altitudes for the CAT cases confirmed by strong U-wind variations in the on-board parameters.

-For a better climatology of turbulence classification, up to now we have three different types of turbulence in atmosphere: CAT, MWT, and CIT (e.g., Sharman et al., 2006; Kim et al., 2011, 2018, 2019a, 2021c; Kim and Chun, 2016;

-30 Sharman and Pearson, 2017).
+For a better climatology of turbulence classification, up to now we have three different types of turbulence in atmosphere: CAT, MWT, and CIT (e.g., Sharman et al., 2006; Kim et al., 2011, 2018; J.-H. Kim et al., 2019; S.-H. Kim et al., 2021; Kim and Chun, 2016; Sharman and Pearson, 2017).
 For a better forecasting system, we need a better climatology or classification of the observed EDR estimations based on these three possible sources.
-This study firstly reported that the observed EDR estimates from three wind components (U, V, and W) in the 1-Hz ABO data can show significantly different characteristics.
-Those features are summarized, as follows:
+This study firstly reported that the observed EDR estimates from three wind components (U, V, and W) in the 1 Hz ABO data can show significantly different characteristics.
+Those features are summarized as follows.